ddc-java-15/unscrambled/docs/index.md

 4. Select image themes, such as nature, space, or anime pictures.

-5. Darkmode
+5. Darkmode.

-6. Audio settings (appropriate sounds for each theme set)
+6. Audio settings (appropriate sounds for each theme set).

-7. Log-in via Facebook
+7. Log-in via Google.

 ## Persistent data